Four important items follow: How to cancel e-mail subscriptions to

 Please do NOT extend your responses past the end of each line (80

-PLEASE DO NOT alter any of the field identifiers such as "first name: ".
+characters) or alter any of the field identifiers such as "first name: ".

 Several lines are provided at the end of the form for comments, but,